-Since Bruce’s return from China in 1981, it has been clear to him that most Westerners have certain preconceptions about what they want from a path and a teacher.
+Since Bruce’s return from China and the East, it has been clear to him that most Westerners have certain preconceptions about what they want from a path and a teacher.
 For people with this mindset, separating the teacher from the teaching presents a big challenge.
-The way that he teaches comes from the heart of Taoism, from its essence without any cultural trappings or pre-conceptions of any kind.
+The way that he teaches comes from the heart of Taoism, from its essence, without any cultural trappings or pre-conceptions of any kind.

 Bruce’s I Ching Energy: Thunder

-Bruce’s emphasis is upon substance not style.
+The nature of thunder is to shake everything up until it shakes loose.
+Bruce’s emphasis is on substance, not style.
 Taoism is beyond costumes, beyond East and West, beyond past or future.
-For Bruce it is about living life—now.
-The nature of thunder is to shake everything up until it shakes loose.
+For Bruce, it is about living life authentically— right now.

-In fact, there are two polarities of teaching in Bruce’s tradition: the first is represented by Lao Tse, the subdued, sagacious and terse elder, which Bruce’s teacher Liu embodied; the second is that of Chuang Tzu, who represented crazy wisdom, wildness and rather politically incorrect tactics, which Bruce himself embodies.
+In fact, there are two polarities of teaching in Bruce’s tradition: the first is represented by Lao Tse, the subdued, sagacious and terse elder, which Bruce’s teacher Liu embodied; the second is that of Chuang Tzu, who represented crazy wisdom, wild, raw and uncensored with nontraditional teaching methods, which Bruce himself embodies.

-Regardless, Bruce’s objective is to facilitate your emergence as an independent, mature human being.
-Thunder energy is unconcerned about why events are taking place and is much more directed to helping you get off the torture table—and fast.
-This approach is about affirming life, letting go of the past and not worrying about that which is yet unknown in the future.
+Bruce’s objective is to facilitate your emergence as an independent, fully-actualized human being.
+Thunder energy is unconcerned about why events are taking place and is much more directed to awakening life force, letting go of the past, and not worrying about that which is yet to come.

-Taoists classically used both money and sex as metaphors for physical, emotional and spiritual development.
-If you find this kind of language offensive, stick to Bruce’s multi-media educational materials!
+Taoists classically used both money and sex as metaphors for physical, emotional, and spiritual development.
+If you find this direct approach offensive, stick to Bruce’s multimedia educational materials!

 Bruce’s objective is to get people comfortable with themselves.
-This might entail cutting to the chase and shaking them up a little if they are uptight and tense.
+This might entail cutting to the chase and shaking them up a little if he feels like that’s what is needed.

 Foundation Building, Chi and Safety

-Many students come to study with Bruce already knowing a form.
+Some students come to study with Bruce already knowing a form.
 However, external movements alone cannot make you energetically fit.
-So, Bruce patiently teaches the internals that drive the external form and create a foundation for dramatic health benefits, such as reversing aging, overcoming stress and healing serious illnesses.
+Bruce teaches the internals that drive the external form and creates a foundation for dramatic health benefits.

-Bruce is the only known master trained in China teaching the comprehensive knowledge of the neigong (neijiaquan) with the ability to systematically and safely teach it.
-The emphasis in all Energy Arts programs is on learning to feel, develop and move chi to develop a healthy body/mind/spirit that is free of energetic blockages.
+Bruce is the only known master trained in China teaching the comprehensive knowledge of the neigong (neijia quan) with the ability to systematically and safely teach it.
+The emphasis in all Energy Arts programs is on learning to feel, develop, and move chi, in order to develop a healthy body/mind/spirit that is free of energetic blockages.

-The purpose is to energetically and directly communicate the reality of what is being taught in a totally non-verbal fashion rather than only hinting at it in words or showing the outer surface of physical movement.
+The purpose is to energetically and directly communicate the reality of what is being taught in a totally non-verbal fashion rather than only hinting at it in words, or showing the outer surface of a physical movement.

 If you’re lucky, you’ll get it immediately; if not, the seeds are sown within and if you practice, these seeds will manifest when your Heart-Mind has grown sufficiently.